roobottom/roodesign2019/site/content/pages/1.services/index.md

   -
     type: card
     card_title: Processes
     card_content: 'A clear process is *the* key to success for digital teams.
-I''ve spent countless hours refining procedures to create brilliant products.'
+I''ve spent countless hours refining procedures to create brilliant products.
+Now, I love helping other teams do this too!'
-    card_cover: /assets/illustrations/processes.svg
+    card_cover: /assets/illustrations/process.svg
     card_footer: |
       ### I help by: